fmarino-ipzs/eid-it-wallet-docs/README.md

 Versioning*](https://semver.org/) model.

 Furthermore, this project uses the git *branches* and *tags* in the following way:
-* the branch `versione-corrente` contains the last stable version of the standard;
+* the branch `versione-corrente` contains the last stable version of the documentation;
 * The [release page](https://github.com/italia/eid-wallet-it-docs/releases) of
-  GitHub contains all the released versions of the specifications.
+  this project contains all the released versions of the specifications.
 For the sake of coherence, the *releases* are made according to the tag names.

 Each time a release is created or edited, a preview is built based on the tag the release refers to.
 A preview of the latest editor's copy build, corresponding to the branch `versione-corrente` can be navigated using the following link: